sslotsky/next-scripts/video-1.2/script.md

 Webpack and babel are essential for building apps with JSX and ES6, and in the past, developers would have to configure these manually, which can present a major learning curve of its own.
-We now have tools like create-react-app and next.js that will build React apps for us in a single command so that we can focus immediately on writing code.
+We now have tools like create-react-app that will build React apps for us in a single command so that we can focus immediately on writing code.

-So without further delay, let's create some React applications using each of these tools.
+So without further delay, let's use this to create our first React application.

 ## Create-React-App